void

 Na Bojišti in 1884, U kalicha is yet to be built.

-Na Bojišti is mentioned by Švejk in the conversation with the lieutenant at Tábor station who accuses him of being degenerated.
+Na Bojišti is mentioned by Švejk in the conversation with the lieutenant at Tábor station who accuses him of being degenerate.

 Background

-Na Bojišti is a street in Praha II. that in the mid 19th century was known as Windberg.
-It was surrounded by fields and gardens, only 3-4 houses can be seen.
-By 1875 maps show many additional buildings and a street now called Wahlstatt, a name that corresponds to the street's current name (Battlefield).
-The building U kalicha was amongst the last to be built.
-It is not on the map from 1884, but by 1889 it has appeared.
+Na Bojišti is a street in Prague II that in the mid-19th century was known as Windberg.
+It was surrounded by fields and gardens, with only 3 to 4 houses visible on contemporary maps.
+By 1875, many additional buildings had appeared and the street was now called Walstatt, an archaic name that corresponds to the street's current name (Battlefield).
+The building U kalicha (no. 1732) was among the last to be built and initially received the street address Na Bojišti 8, later changed to no. 14.
+The building is not present on the map from 1884, but by 1889 it had appeared.

-In number 463/10 lived in 1912 some Josef Švejk and he was a person Jaroslav Hašek may have known about when he wrote the novel.
-In the same house Antonín Nosek ran a brothel (1912), and this may explain why the good soldier told Sappeur Vodička that they have girls at U kalicha.
+Next door, in number 463/10, lived in 1912 a certain Josef Švejk, and he was a person Jaroslav Hašek may have known about when he wrote The Good Soldier Švejk.
+In the same house, Antonín Nosek ran a brothel (1912), which may explain why the good soldier told Sappeur Vodička that they "have girls there".

-From 1876 onwards the street is repeatedly mentioned in the press, albeit in minor headlines.
-In the years before 1900 several suicides are reported.
-An article in Prager Tagblatt in 1885 mentions the poor hygienic conditions, and several cases of typhus.
-In 1914 the same newspaper reports that the police are making an effort to limit street prostitution.
-In 1915 small adverts reveal than many Jewish refugees from Galicia rented rooms in the street, particularly in no. 8 and 10.
-Incidentally many rooms and flats were for rent here also before the war.
+From 1876 onwards, the street is repeatedly mentioned in the press, albeit in minor headlines.
+In the years before 1900, several suicides are reported.
+An article in Prager Tagblatt in 1885 mentions the poor hygienic conditions and several cases of typhus.
+In 1914, the same newspaper reports that the police are making an effort to limit street prostitution.
+In 1915, small adverts reveal that many Jewish refugees from Galicia rented rooms in the street, particularly in no. 8 and 10.
+Incidentally, many rooms and flats were for rent here even before the war.

-There is every indication that Švejk lived in or near this street - both because he was a regular at U kalicha and that he says "by us" at the corner of Bojistě and Kateřinská ulice.
+There is every indication that Švejk lived in or near this street—both because he was a regular at U kalicha and because he says "by us" at the corner of Bojiště and Kateřinská ulice.

 Quote(s) from the novel